1MochaChan1/pafy/README.md

 # Media Player for youtube

-If you want to try this out I would recomment installing the development version of KivyMD after from here : https://pypi.org/project/kivymd/
+If you want to try this out I would recomment installing the development version of KivyMD from here : https://pypi.org/project/kivymd/

 Or use these commands :